9 Notable Buildings With Secret Floors

 7. JOHN HANCOCK CENTER’S 44TH FLOOR, CHICAGO

 The John Hancock Center on North Michigan Avenue is one of Chicago’s most iconic landmarks.
-When it was completed in 1969, it was the tallest building in the world, second only to the Empire State Building in New York.
+When it was completed in 1969, it was one of the tallest buildings in the world, second only to the Empire State Building in New York.
 But what many people don’t realize is that it is actually possible to live inside one of America’s most famous skyscrapers.
 The residential floors run from the 45th to the 92nd floor, but it is the 44th floor that holds all the secrets.
 Off-limits to all but the residents, the 44th floor is home to a vast 5200-square-foot supermarket.
 There is also a library, concierge service, a high-ceilinged sky lounge, and the highest swimming pool in the United States.
 During elections it even has its own polling station.

 8. PLYMOUTH CHURCH OF THE PILGRIMS, BROOKLYN